sohang3112/machine-learning-practice/MachineLearning_NOTES.md

 - [*Dealing with Categorical Data:*](https://www.kaggle.com/code/alexisbcook/categorical-variables) Categorical data are like Enums - they have one of a fixed set of values (eg. `male`, `female`, `other`).
 2 approaches:
    - Ordinal - convert to 1 numerical column having values like $0, 1, 2, ..$
-   - One-Shot Encoding - convert to mutiple columns (one for each value in fixed set), each having value 1 or 0 to indicate whether the value is present or missing.
+   - One-Hot Encoding - convert to mutiple columns (one for each value in fixed set), each having value 1 or 0 to indicate whether the value is present or missing.
 It's *impractical on large no. of columns (>= 15)*. **It's usually slightly better than Ordinal encoding.**

 **Data Slicing:**
 - *Sample-wise*: All features are aspects of same thing. *Eg.* When data is audio amplitudes at different times, it makes sense to independantly normalize each audio sample (0 -> quitest, 1 -> loudest).
 - *Feature-wise*: Features are independant (they represent fundamentally different things). *Eg.* Mean Subtraction $X - Avg(X)$
 - *Element-wise*: All elems independant. *Eg.* Centimeters -> Millimeters conversion.

-**Data Augmentation:** Enlarge a dataset - eg. in images, we can randomly flip, rotate, scale, shift horizontally/vertically, etc. After augmentation, each column of data is usually standardized so that it has zero mean and unit variance.
+**Data Augmentation:** Enlarge a dataset - eg. in images, we can randomly flip, rotate, scale, shift horizontally/vertically, etc. After augmentation, *each column of data is usually standardized so that it has zero mean and unit variance.*

 **Data Shrinking:** (to make training & inference faster)
 - *Feature Selection / Filtering*: Discard useless or almost useless features (eg. correlated with a different feature already present in data).
 Impact of discarding each column in a dataset can be estimated in various ways - check [feature_selection.ipynb](feature_selection.ipynb) to see some of these.